 The attainment of goals such as those in mid/long-term management goals are subject to various internal and external factors, including the general economic and market conditions in which Advantest and its customers operate, the level of competition, the level of corporate capital expenditure, the level of demand for Advantest's products and fluctuations in exchange rates.
 As a result, any strategies and mid/long-term management goals and targets (as amended from time to time) should not be treated as forecasts of future results.
 There can be no assurance that Advantest's strategies to accomplish mid/long-term management plans and implementation of such strategies will be successful, that the implementation of its strategies will have the intended effects, that the mid/long-term management goals or other targets (whether quantitative or qualitative, and as amended from time to time) will be met, or that such goals, targets and aims will not be changed in the future by Advantest's management.

-Advantest’s success depends on its continued ability to develop and manage relationships with its major customers.
+Advantest's success depends on its continued ability to develop and manage relationships with its major customers.
 A small number of such major customers currently account for a significant portion of its net sales.
-Sales to Advantest’s five largest customers accounted for approximately 37% in fiscal 2017 and approximately 37% in fiscal 2018.
-The loss of one or more of these major customers, changes in their capital expenditures or failure of their main products could materially harm Advantest’s business.
-Furthermore, if Advantest’s major customers experience deterioration in their financial position and are unable to fulfill their payment obligations to Advantest in accordance with the applicable terms, Advantest’s business, results of operations and financial position may be adversely affected.
+Sales to Advantest's five largest customers accounted for approximately 37% in FY2018 and approximately 30% in FY2019.
+The success and loss of one or more of these major customers, changes in their capital expenditures or failure of their main products could materially harm Advantest's business.
+Furthermore, if Advantest's major customers experience deterioration in their financial position and are unable to fulfill their payment obligations to Advantest in accordance with the applicable terms, Advantest's business, results of operations and financial position may be adversely affected.

-Price pressure on Advantest’s businesses is adversely affecting Advantest’s operating margins.
+Price pressure on Advantest's businesses is adversely affecting Advantest's operating margins.
 Irrespective of the trend in the demand for semiconductors, there is ongoing price pressure on semiconductors, which puts continuous pressure on the market price for products in the Semiconductor and Component Test System Segment and Mechatronics System Segment.
-During periods when there is rapid decrease in semiconductor prices, semiconductor manufacturers, foundries and test houses, which are Advantest’s customers, seek to increase their production capacities while minimizing their capital expenditures.
-In addition, increased competition in the market for digital consumer products, personal computers, mobile devices such as smartphones and wearable devices, data servers and automotive semiconductors have driven down prices of these goods, subsequently creating significant price pressure on Advantest’s product lines.
+During periods when there is rapid decrease in semiconductor prices, semiconductor manufacturers, foundries, and test houses, which are Advantest's customers, seek to increase their production capacities while minimizing their capital expenditures.
+In addition, increased competition in the market for digital consumer products, personal computers, mobile devices such as smartphones and wearable devices, data servers and automotive semiconductors have driven down prices of these goods, subsequently creating price pressure on Advantest's product lines.
 If prices of semiconductors continue to decline, customers may postpone capital expenditures on new equipment by remodeling or adapting the usage of existing equipment.
-If price pressure further increases in the future, Advantest’s financial condition and results of operations may be adversely affected.
+In recent years, the number of customers adopting two-vendor systems has increased, and it making Advantest face further price pressure.
+If price pressure further increases in the future, Advantest's financial condition and results of operations may be adversely affected.

 Fluctuations in exchange rates could reduce Advantest's profitability

-The majority of Advantest’s net sales are derived from products sold to customers located outside of Japan.
-Of Advantest’s fiscal 2018 net sales, 94.7% were from products sold to overseas customers.
-Approximately 58% of Advantest’s net sales in fiscal 2018 were derived from currencies other than the Japanese yen, predominantly the U.S. dollar.
-If the Japanese yen becomes strong relative to foreign currencies (mostly the U.S. dollar), it may adversely affect Advantest’s sales because it cannot necessarily pass on product price.
+The majority of Advantest's net sales are derived from products sold to customers located outside of Japan.
+Of Advantest's FY2019 net sales, 94.6% were from products sold to overseas customers.
+Approximately 66% of Advantest's net sales in FY2019 were derived from currencies other than the Japanese yen, predominantly the U.S. dollar.
+If the Japanese yen becomes strong relative to foreign currencies (mostly the U.S. dollar), it may adversely affect Advantest's sales because it cannot necessarily pass on product price.

 With respect to the Euro, if the Japanese yen weakens, there may be a negative impact on Advantest's profitability since there are currently more costs incurred in Euro than net sales derived in Euro.